OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-105.md

 ## Psalm 105:20

-> The king sent for him and released him,
+> The king called for him and set him free,
-> The ruler of peoples set him free.
+> The ruler of peoples released him.

 ## Psalm 105:21